MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Doc_RenderDurationms** - Time to render a pdf file

+- **Result** - The result of file open.
+It can be either success, failure and cancelled.

 #### Office.OfficeMobile.PdfViewer.PdfFileOpenMeasurements (on iOS)

 This event is collected for the Office app for iOS.
 It records when a file open operation takes